Get Smart (film): Cancelled sequel

 On October 7, 2008, it was reported that Warner Bros. and Village Roadshow Pictures were producing a sequel.
 Steve Carell, Anne Hathaway, and Alan Arkin were set to return, but the status of other cast members had yet to be announced.
 In July 2010, Carell stated that he had recently been given a potential script for the sequel to Get Smart, but had passed on it.
 He said that he was still very interested in eventually making a Get Smart sequel, but was willing to wait until a decent script was developed.

 In 2010, Carell said: "I took a pass at Get Smart 2, write a completely new story and we'll see what happens with that somewhere down the line perhaps...
 Anne Hathaway is definitely in and Alan Arkin, so at some point... we don't have any projected date and the script still needs some tweaking and some rewriting."

 During 2013, Carell stated that it was unlikely that there really would be a sequel.
 In December 2013, however, Peter Segal claimed a Get Smart 2 had been close to being made, with the "funny script" written by Carell himself.

 By 2019, Segal stated that too much time had passed for a Get Smart sequel to be viable.
 Arkin died in 2023, which would further negate any chance of a sequel.

+In 2026, it was announced a new film was in development with John Mulaney starring as Maxwell Smart.
+The film will be written by Seth Grahame-Smith.